-Long, long ago, in a galaxy far, far away, a woman I thought was my friend asked me to go with her to a counseling appointment for support.
+Long, long ago, in a galaxy far, far away, a woman I thought was my friend asked me to go with her to a counselling appointment for support.
 She was dealing with issues stemming from abuse in her childhood and said she was feeling very alone and vulnerable.
 I didn’t think twice about it.
 She asked for support, so I went.

 The office was unusually small, as in shoe box sized.
 It was crowded in there with the three of us, my friend, the therapist, and myself.
 I distinctly remember feeling like there wasn’t room for me.
 I felt awkward just sitting there.
 It smelled like dried flowers.
 Walking in, I remember the look on the therapist’s face.
 I didn’t know what it was at the time, but in hindsight, it was sympathy.
 She knew what was coming.
 I didn’t.